Reservoir · Mixed · Podkarpackie / Bieszczady

 When

-Current conditions suit Solina Lake well for late spring tactics.
+Current conditions suit Solina Lake well for summer tactics.
 The ripple should help fish move and feed more confidently.

 Where